jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-10-the-space-between.md

 I remember standing at the trailhead of a hike, looking at the sign with a glossy photo of the summit view.
 Blue skies, endless valleys, and the promise of a breathtaking reward.
 But a couple of hours in, the only view I had was dust, sweat, and a winding path that seemed to climb forever.
 My legs were sore, my backpack heavy, and I caught myself thinking, *Is this even worth it?*

-That moment, the long stretch between the starting point and the destination, —felt like a picture of life with God.
+That moment, the long stretch between the starting point and the destination, felt like a picture of life with God.
 We know what’s promised, but the “in-between” is where we actually live most of the time.

 The space between.